alexzagvazdin/ir-sdk/README.md

 ```swift
 IRSDK.authenticate(with: appToken) { result in ... }
 ```
 It is recommended to call this function after successful user login.
-Functionalities like photo upload does not work without authentication and authorization.
+Photo upload functionality would not work without authentication and authorization.

 ### Deauthenticate